Revou-FSSE-Oct25/milestone-1-liaro25/README.md

 ## Overview
 Bismillah this is my first website making for RevoU’s Software Engineering Program assignment.
-The goal is to create a simple personal website using **HTML**.
+The goal is to create a simple personal Curriculum Vitae Website using **HTML**.

 ## Features
 - 4 main sections:
-- Home, About, Projects, and Contact
+- Home, About, Working Journey, Companies I've worked with/for and Schools I attend and Contact

 ## Deployment